mdepha01/AWS-Projects/RedshiftLabs/LoadingData/resources/README.md

 **COPY** command  loads large amounts of data effectively from Amazon S3 into Amazon Redshift.
 A single COPY command can load from multiple files into one table.
 It automatically loads the data in parallel from all the files present in the S3 location you provide.

-Copy, loads data into an empty table:
+Copy command, loads data into an empty table:

+- Run the FromS3.sql file in the Redshift query editor.